Simply...paint a flower!

 Painting flower petals with a nice shading can be easy.
 Flowers, leaves, bouquets, butterflies, everything is possible….
 I am sharing with you my ingenious one-stroke technique and the different steps necessary to create a beautiful flower in no time.

 Simply... use the one stroke technique!

-For creating a petal in once, I paint using a loop movement.
+For creating a petal in one, I paint using a loop movement.

-Step 2: To paint a petal in once: Paint from one point of the circle towards the exterior (as to create a loop) then come back to the heart to close the loop.
+To paint a petal in one, paint from one point of the circle towards the exterior (to create a loop) then come back to the heart to close the loop.

 Good to know:

 - To get used to the one-stroke technique with brush, always try it several times on a draft sheet before working on the final artwork.

 - The colour intensity will vary depending on how you press the brush when painting.